navilg/vagrant-kubernetes/README.md

 ## Prerequisites

 1. Working Vagrant setup with VirtualBox
-2. Recommended: Host (Preferrably Linux desktop) with 8 Gi+ RAM and 8+ CPUs (By default, This use total 6 CPUs and 5Gi RAM for 3 nodes cluster which can be modified in settings.yaml)
+2. Recommended: Host (Preferrably Linux desktop) with 6 Gi+ RAM and 6+ CPUs (By default, This use total 4 CPUs and 3.5Gi RAM for 2 nodes cluster)
-3. Minimum: Host with 4Gi+ RAM and 4 CPU can also be used if cluster is run with minimal requirement or (1 CPU and 1 GB RAM per node for 3 nodes cluster).
+3. Minimum: Host with 4Gi+ RAM and 2 CPU can also be used if cluster is run with minimal requirement or (1 CPU and 1 GB RAM per node for 3 nodes cluster).
 Update _settings.yaml_ file to change cpu and memory for nodes.

 ## For linux users